 The agreed interpretation of the Regulation shall be implemented and Approval Authorities may issue approvals immediately.
-The agreed interpretation shall be communicated-The Approval Authorities concerned shall communicate the agreed interpretation to the other Approval Authorities and to the relevant subsidiary Working Party forthwith.
+The Approval Authorities concerned shall communicate the agreed interpretation to the other Approval Authorities and to the relevant subsidiary Working Party forthwith.

 4.2.
 Where the issue is not resolved: